To use the following features of WinSCP you need to specify a mask (wildcard) to select files (or other things):

 /home/martin/images/ as well as

-When the mask selects files and it makes sense to select them based on directory, you can extend the mask with a path mask.
+When a mask selects files and it makes sense to select them based on directory, you can extend the mask with a path mask.
 You should separate the path mask from the filename mask by a slash.
 For example mask

 /home/martinp/*.txt matches all text files within the directory.
 To match all text files within subtree, use mask